 For instance, did you get married?
 Divorced?
 Have a child?
 Welcome a grandchild?
 Change jobs?
 Sell your business?
 Retire?
 Strike oil?
 Any changes in your family or finances affects the status and validity of your plan.
 Successful estate planning needs to evolve with you.
 It’s the best way to to protect your interests and those you care about most.

-Contact the team at Cronin Law.
-We want your 2016 to be your best year, yet.
+Contact the team of Michigan estate attorneys at Cronin Law.
+We want this year to be your best year, yet.